learn-co-students/flatiron-bnb-api-001/README.md

 There are a few ways to approach our initial codebase organization: we can keep our API and web controllers separate (where we would have two controllers, one that inherits from ActiveRecord::Base and one that inherits from ActiveRecord::API), or we can keep them together, in a way that's pretty similar to what we've been building so far.
 For our app, we're going to keep them together.

-Therefore, in our application, the following will be our resources:
+Therefore, in our application, the following will be our resources in our `routes.rb`:

 * listings
 * users